genea-workshop/2023_ivi_baseline/README.md

-# Tacotron2-SpeechGesture
+# GENEA 2023 baselines
-This is an official baseline for the GENEA Challenge 2023 based on the [paper](https://openreview.net/forum?id=gMTaia--AB2) **"The IVI Lab entry to the GENEA Challenge 2022 – A Tacotron2 Based Method for Co-Speech Gesture Generation With Locality-Constraint Attention Mechanism."**
+In this repository, we provide example models for the 2023 GENEA challenge.
+The first (monadic) model is only trained on the main agent's own speech, while the second (dyadic) model also considers the interlocutor's speech and movements as its conditioning input.
+The models are based on the [paper](https://openreview.net/forum?id=gMTaia--AB2) *"The IVI Lab entry to the GENEA Challenge 2022 – A Tacotron2 Based Method for Co-Speech Gesture Generation With Locality-Constraint Attention Mechanism"*.

 The implementation is kindly provided by [Che-jui Chang](https://sites.google.com/view/chejuichang/) from Rutgers University.
 If you use this repository in your work, please cite their paper using the following `.bib` entry: